 I am trained to use Mindfulness in clinical practice and bring elements of this form of stress-reduction to all my treatment formats.
 Mindfulness is safe and can be used and taught to children, teenagers and adults alike.
 It can be used at home, at school, at work or in social settings.

-I offer online Mindfulness sessions using Skype.
+I run retreats & workshops on Mindfulness and offer online Mindfulness sessions using Skype.
 This service is available around the world.
 Please go to the Contact Page for more information.

 All regulated qualified psychotherapists should engage in regular CPD (continuing professional development).
 Below is a list of relevant trainings I have undertaken in order to expand this part of my clinical practice.